-An indoor dataset created using tools available with the ArcGIS Indoors license provides a well-defined schema for loading and maintaining floor plan data in an indoor GIS, but it is not required.
-You can define the map's indoor layers properties with any site, facility, and floor layers that contain the required attribute fields.
+An indoor dataset created using tools available with the ArcGIS Indoors license provides a well-defined schema for loading and maintaining floor plan data in an indoor GIS.
+The schema includes feature classes that you can use to configure a floor-aware map or scene.

 The floor filter works in conjunction with other filters to further control visualization, such as definition queries, selection, range, and time.
-For example, you may want to visualize which conference rooms on a level have events scheduled for a given time span.
-You can interactively select features filtered by the floor filter to use in subsequent exploration, analysis, and editing of your data.
-You can also use the floor filter to create layouts for your data and export the layout to print or share your work.
+For example, you can visualize which conference rooms on a level have events scheduled for a given time span.
+You can interactively select features filtered by the floor filter to use in subsequent exploration, analysis, and editing of the data.
+You can also use the floor filter to create layouts for the data and export the layout to print or share your work.

 Supported layer and geometry types

-You can define layers as floor aware from file and enterprise geodatabases, from feature services hosted on ArcGIS Online or ArcGIS Enterprise, or from an external system for features such as assets, work orders, occupants, or events.
+You can define layers as floor aware from file and enterprise geodatabases, from feature services, or from an external system for features such as assets, work orders, occupants, or events.